-The University's Energy Awareness Week runs from 28th January to 3rd February 2019.
-The week includes activities for staff and students and aims to help eliminate energy wastage:
+The University's Energy Awareness Week ran from 28 January to 3 February 2019.
+The week included activities for staff and students and aims to help eliminate energy wastage:

-- All University staff and students arereminded to look out for Beat the Baseload stickers across the University/in their room serving as useful reminders as to what can be switched off when not in use.
+- All University staff and students were reminded to look out for Beat the Baseload stickers across the University/in their room serving as useful reminders as to what can be switched off when not in use.

-- Livers In can participat in the Inter-collegiate Energy Competition which will be launched during Energy Awareness Week.
+- Livers In took part in the Inter-collegiate Energy Competition which was launched during Energy Awareness Week.

-- Students can read the Student Energy Saving Tips to help find ways to reduce energy consumption.
+- Students were able to read the Student Energy Saving Tips to help find ways to reduce energy consumption.

-- Staff can read the Staff Energy Saving Tips to help find ways to reduce energy consumption.
+- Staff were able to read the Staff Energy Saving Tips to help find ways to reduce energy consumption.

-- University members can take a look at the the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.
+- University members were encouraged to look at the the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.

-- Livers Out might benefit from the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.
+- Livers Out were directed to the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.

-- Students can also take the Energy Quiz to find out further tips to save energy.
+- Students could also take part in the Energy Quiz to find out further tips to save energy.

 The inter-collegiate energy competition challenges colleges to decrease their electricity usage as much as possible by adopting behavioural changes to eliminate energy wastage.